ChrstphrHll/npc_gen/students/Saccaros Anaharae.md

 ---
 ### Description
 - 2nd year Tiefling Ranger in Treskal
-- wavy auburn hair that's put back in a short pony tail, Purple eyes, and Aqua skin
+- short straight auburn hair that's plain, Purple eyes, and Aqua skin
 - Is Confident and Naïve, and has Hard Work as their ideal

 ### Organizations